Shymaa2611/Voice_Emotions/README.md

 ## Technologies Used

 - **FastAPI**: High-performance framework for building APIs and web applications.
+- **Whisper by OpenAI**: Fine-tuned model for accurate transcription and emotion analysis.
 - **Jinja2**: Templating engine for rendering dynamic HTML pages.
 - **Docker**: Containerization for consistent deployment across environments.
 - **HTML/CSS/JavaScript**: Frontend stack for creating a responsive UI.